 During the second quarter of 2017, Seaboard's CT&M segment invested an additional \$7 million in a grain trading and poultry business in Morocco.
 This investment increased Seaboard's ownership interest to 19.4% and as a result, Seaboard changed its accounting method from the cost method to equity method effective on the date of the additional investment.
-This investment will be reported on a three-month lag basis, and therefore Seaboard's first proportionate share of earnings from this investment will not be recognized until the third quarter of 2017.
+This investment is reported on a three-month lag basis, and therefore Seaboard's first proportionate share of earnings from this investment was recognized in the third quarter of 2017.